jayantasamaddar/quick-reference/aws/elb/README.md

 - **Connection Draining**: For Classic Load Balancer
 - **Deregistration Delay**: For Application Load Balancer & Network Load Balancer

-The idea behind the concept is that, it will give some time for your Instances to complete the inflight request or the active request while the instance is being de-registered or marked unhealthy.
+- The idea behind the concept is that, it will give some time for your Instances to complete the in-flight requests or the active requests to the target while the instance is being de-registered or marked unhealthy.

-Once the connection is being drained, the ELB will stop sending the request to the EC2 Instance that is being drained while being de-registered.
+- Once the connection is being drained, the ELB will stop sending the request to the EC2 Instance that is being drained while being de-registered.

-The default is `300` seconds.
+- The default is `300` seconds.
 We can set this between `1` - `3600` seconds

-Can be disabled altogether by setting the value to 0.
+- Can be disabled altogether by setting the value to 0.

 ---